GRODTDevs/wego24/README.md

 - **Earnings & payout requests:** UI and logic complete (driver and admin)
 - **Scheduling & availability:** UI and admin management complete
 - **Performance & feedback:** UI and admin management complete
+- **Admin Driver Management:** Admins can view, approve, and inspect all drivers, see earnings and feedback, and manage driver status from a dedicated dashboard tab (see `AdminDriverManagement`).

 ### ✅ Restaurant & Partner System
 - Partner onboarding, approval, and management (admin dashboard)